 How important is colour?

-The reason why what I now refer to as the “Dogmas of Marian Bohusz-Szyszko” were to prove to be so fruitful, related to their origins in his personal synthesis of ideas that critically influenced his predecessors.
+One reason why the dogmas of Marian Bohusz-Szyszko were to prove to be so fruitful, related to their origins, for they were his way of providing a synthesis of ideas coming from a number of his predecessors.
 Particularly important among these were Seurat, Cézanne and Bonnard (one of Bohusz-Szyszko’s mentors).
-Also important was the fact that these artists and their Modernist Painter contemporaries were so importantly influenced by the revolution in the science of visual perception that took place in the eighteenth and nineteenth centuries.
+A major reason for taking the dogmas seriously is the the degree to which these artists and their Modernist Painter contemporaries were influenced by the revolution in the science of visual perception that took place in the eighteenth and nineteenth centuries.

-I am proposing to write more on all these issues in subsequent Posts.
-For the time being, as promise above, I want to share with you the first chapter of my book “Painting wth Light and Colour”.
+All these issues will be elaborated upon in subsequent Posts.
+For the time being, as promised above, I want to share with you the first chapter of my book “Painting with Light and Colour”.
 It contains an account of:

 - how it came to pass that I encountered Marian-Bohusz Szyszko, the Professor of Painting at the Academic Community of the Wilno* University in London.

 - All five of his dogmas, and the ways in which they proved helpful.

 *The Polish name for the formerly Polish town that, due to border changes that took place as a result of the Second World War, has now become Vilnius, the capital city of Lithuania.

 The threat posed by Hitler and Stalin was the reason for the fleeing of large numbers of academics from the historic University of Wilno, then in Poland, and their regrouping in London as the Academic Community of the Wilno University in London.